JakubJazdonczyk/internshipworkblog/Design-Journal.md

 described in **“The Deepest Days”**, NATIONAL GEOGRAPHIC, April 1965.
 Here he tells the dramatic story of finding the Girona.

+Overall I found the Atom text editor very easy to use and understand, Also that it was so simple and quick to render the text into markdown.

 Week 2
 -------